cortexlabs/cortex/docs/deployments/syncapi/deployment.md

 ...
 ```

-Appending the `--watch` flag will re-run the `cortex get` command every second.
+Appending the `--watch` flag will re-run the `cortex get` command every 2 seconds.

 ## `cortex logs`